Truman Show delusion: Delusions

-Cultural impact
+Cultural effect

 The content of delusions is invariably tied to a person's life experience, and contemporary culture seems to play an important role.
 A retrospective study conducted in 2008 showed how delusional content has evolved from religious/magical, to political and eventually to technically themed.
-The authors concluded that: sociopolitical changes and scientific and technical developments have a marked influence on the delusional content in schizophrenia.
+The authors concluded that:sociopolitical changes and scientific and technical developments have a marked influence on the delusional content in schizophrenia.